Terence Wheelock

-Terence Wheelock, a 20-year old man from Summerhill in the North Inner City of Dublin, died on 16 September 2005, by alleged suicide.
-He was arrested with three others on suspicion of stealing a car but was later cleared of having any involvement in that theft.
-After his arrest he was taken to Store Street Garda station.
-Two hours later he was found unconscious in his cell.
-On 13 May 2007, a jury at the coroner's court returned a verdict of death by suicide.
+Terence Wheelock was a 20-year-old Irish man from Summerhill in Dublin's north inner city, who died on 16 September 2005 having fallen into a coma as a result of injuries sustained at Store Street Garda Station on 2 June 2005.
+Wheelock's death occurred following his arrest alongside three others on suspicion of car theft.
+After being detained at Store Street Garda Station, he was discovered unconscious in his cell around two hours later.
+The complexities surrounding his custody and subsequent death led to an inquest, culminating on 13 July 2007, when a coroner's jury concluded by 4:3 that his death resulted from suicide.
+The events leading to and following Wheelock's death have continued to raise questions about the treatment of detainees and the protocols followed by law enforcement, highlighting a critical moment of scrutiny and calls for reform within the Irish justice system.

 Circumstances leading up to his death

 Garda Tadhg O’Leary, from Fitzgibbon Street Garda station, said Gardaí received a phone call from a woman on that day to report a car being brought into a back yard at Sean O’Casey Avenue and being covered with a sheet.

 Garda O'Leary had a check run on the black Toyota Yaris, and the owner in Donnybrook confirmed it had been stolen.
 He later spotted four young men in the car.

 Gardaí confirmed all four were surrounded in the square at the front of the house by officers and gave themselves up shortly after midday.
 The inquest heard Wheelock and another man were brought to Store Street Garda station.
 At that point, O'Leary said he discovered two bench warrants were in existence for Wheelock and he would have to be held to appear before the District Court.
 “At the time of the arrest of the youths they were caught red-handed”, he said.

+Death

-Wheelock died in hospital on 16 December 2005 after he was found unconscious in a cell in Store Street Garda Station two weeks earlier.
+Wheelock died in hospital on 16 September 2005, after he was found unconscious in a cell in Store Street Garda Station two weeks earlier.

 An inquiry by the Garda Ombudsman into Wheelock's death found he was not mistreated in any way in Store Street Garda Station.
 While no individual Garda was found to be culpable in relation to Wheelock's death, the report identified a number of system failures including the failure to remove the cord from his tracksuit and to properly record details in custody.
 In addition, the entirety of the GSOC report was not published to the public, in the "public Interest".

-Death

-Garda View